|

 Swinging Sixty).
 How much input did the air personalities

-A bit, but not a lot.
+but not a lot.
 Bertha and Charlie made the decisions.
+Q:

 Tell us something we don't know about Bertha

-Since I don't know what you do know about Bertha, that's a
+I don't know what you do know about Bertha, that's a tough

-tough one.
-Aside from being one of the most respected Music
+one.
+Aside from being one of the most respected Music Directors

-Directors in the country, she was a real friend to us all.
+in the country, she was a real friend to us all.
+It was she

-It was she who carefully made up our record boxes for the
+who carefully made up our record boxes for the hops and helped

-prime music movers and shakers, like Tony Mammarella at Swan,
+and shakers, like Tony Mammarella at Swan, Harold Lipsius

-Harold Lipsius at Universal Distributors and others - so we
+at Universal Distributors and others - so we played at lot

-played at lot of Philly hits in those days that became Hartford
+of Philly hits in those days that became Hartford and subsequently

 In those days I don't think stations did the amount of remote